AOMediaCodec/libavif/doc/avifenc.1.md

 :   Provide an XMP metadata payload to be associated with the primary item (implies \--ignore-xmp).

 **\--icc** _FILENAME_
-:   Provide an ICC profile payload to be associated with the primary item (implies \--ignore-icc).
+:   Provide an ICC profile payload to be associated with the primary item (implies \--ignore-profile).

 **\--timescale**, **\--fps** _V_
 :   Timescale for image sequences.
 If all frames are 1 timescale in length, this is equivalent to frames per second.
 (Default: 30)